Raphael Maitimo: Arema Cronus

 He was signed for Arema Cronus to play in Indonesia Soccer Championship A in the 2016 season.
 He made 30 appearances and played mostly as a holding midfielder.
-Maitimo scored 2 goals for Arema Cronus in competition and 2 goals in the Bayangkara Cup.
-With 9 assists during the season Maitimo became top assist player of the season Arema Cronus became runner up in the league and champions of the Bayangkara Cup.
+Maitimo scored 2 goals for Arema Cronus in the competition and 2 goals in the Bayangkara Cup.
+With 9 assists during the season Maitimo became the top assist player of the season Arema Cronus became runner-up in the league and champions of the Bayangkara Cup.

 Persib Bandung

 In 2017, Raphael Maitimo signed a one-year contract with Indonesian Liga 1 club Persib Bandung.
 He made his debut on 29 April 2017 in a match against Sriwijaya.
 On 11 June 2017, Maitimo scored his first goal for Persib against Persiba Balikpapan in the 88th minute at the Gelora Bandung Lautan Api Stadium, Bandung.
-He made 28 league appearances and scored 9 goals in the league for Persib Bandung and 3 goals in pre season friendly matches.
-Beside becoming top scorer of the team Maitimo also became the player with the most assists of the season.
+He made 28 league appearances and scored 9 goals in the league for Persib Bandung and 3 goals in pre-season friendly matches.
+Besides becoming top scorer of the team Maitimo also became the player with the most assists of the season.

 Madura United

-He was signed for Madura United to play in Liga 1 in the 2018 season and became the highest paid player of the league.
+He was signed for Madura United to play in Liga 1 in the 2018 season and became the highest-paid player of the league.
 Maitimo made his debut on 26 March 2018 in a match against Barito Putera.
 On 26 March 2018, Maitimo scored his first goal for Madura United in the 11th minute at the Gelora Ratu Pamelingan Stadium, Pamekasan.
-He made 10 league appearances and scored 6 goals included pre-season tournament matches for Madura United.
+He made 10 league appearances and scored 6 goals including pre-season tournament matches for Madura United.

 Loan to Persebaya Surabaya

 In July 2018, Maitimo join Liga 1 club Persebaya on loan for the rest 2018 season.
 Towards the end of the first half of Liga 1 season 2018, Persebaya Surabaya gets new ammunition to meet the second half.
 Raphael Maitimo joined the club with the name Bajul Ijo.
-His debut came on 18 July as Substitute he replaced at Persebaya, Feri Pahabol the match ended 2–0 to Persebaya as a home victory.
-Because of a complicated injury Maitimo only played 2 matches for Persebaya and wasn't able to play for the rest of the season.
+His debut came on 18 July as a substitute when he replaced Feri Pahabol.
+The match ended 2–0 to Persebaya as a home victory.
+Because of a complicated injury, Maitimo only played 2 matches for Persebaya and wasn't able to play for the rest of the season.